Aomori, Japan: A Japanese Culture Experience

 However, if you’re not there during this time you can stop by the Nebuta Museum Wa-Rasse, where the full-sized floats are on display year round.
 Close to the entrance of the museum’s exhibit section is the Nebuta tunnel which introduces you to the festivals Japanese cultural origins, it’s history, and explains the creation process of the floats.
 You can also have a hands-on Nebuta lesson to give yourself a chance to see what it’s really like to create one of these massive art pieces!

-Japanese Culture: Stop by the “Faces of Nebuta” section
+Aomori Japan: Stop by the “Faces of Nebuta”

 One of my favorite sections of the museum was the “faces of Nebuta”, where you can see each artists’ personal styles and techniques as well as the heritage training they received from their teachers.
 This art form is handed down from generation to generation.